 Sock Puppets– (free, i-devices) If you enjoy playing with sock puppets, you’ll love this app that allows students to create a sock puppet show.
 Choose the sock puppet characters, personalize the characters by adding your voice, select the scene and props, and record a video.
 Send this by email or upload to Youtube.
 Watch this great example.

-Socrative-(free, Android & i-devices) Engage students by turning information into multiple choice, true/false, short answer, quizzes, cool games and more that students can respond to on their mobile devices and/or web.
+Socrative-(free, Android & i-devices) Engage students by turning information into multiple choice, true/false, short answer, quizzes, cool games and more that students can respond to on their mobile devices and/or the web.

 TripIt-(free, Android & i-devices) personal online trip and travel manager that allows you to connect with others, provides you flight and hotel itineraries and more.